johnpetedoe/KnigtsAndKnaves/Problem_0.md

 0306: For all triplets, **a, b, c**, such that: "'the statement **a** is equal to the statement **b**' and '**b** implies **c**'" implies "**a** implies **c**".

+Applying these rules we may generate the following proof(s) by derivation:

 #### PROOF 0 (= A T)